adjust/cocos2dx_sdk/doc/windows/windows.md

 ### <a id="attribution-callback">Attribution callback

-adjust can also send you a callback upon change of attribution.
+Adjust can also send you a callback upon change of attribution.
 Due to the different sources considered for attribution, this information cannot be provided synchronously.
 Follow these steps to implement the optional callback in your application:

 1. Create void method which receives parameter of type `AdjustAttribution2dx`.